 All nutritional information is based on third-party calculations and should be considered estimates.
 Actual nutrition content will vary based on brands used, measuring methods, portion sizes, and more.

-23 thoughts on “Slow Cooker Chicken Cacciatore”
+23 thoughts on “Slow Cooker Chicken Cacciatore Recipe: A Classic Italian Comfort Food”

 1. I rarely use my slow cooker.
 Your delicious recipe just inspires me to do so.
 This will be at our table on Wednesday.